OpenID Connect

 If using PDO, for example, run this query:

-ALTER TABLE oauth_authorization_codes ADD id_token VARCHAR(1000) NULL DEFAULT NULL;
+ALTER TABLE oauth_authorization_codes ADD id_token VARCHAR(1000) NULL DEFAULT NULL;3.
+Set the use_openid_connect and issuer configuration parameters

 // create storage object